quijaman1988/SusanBuckDWAnotes/03_Laravel/11_Environments.md

 ## Purpose of environments
 Building a modern web application often entails running that application in different environments that have different configuration needs.

-For example, when running your application locally on your machine, you would define this as a `local` environment.
-This environment may have specific configuration needs, for example:
+For example, when running your application locally on your machine, you would define this as a `local` environment and it would have specific configuration needs:

-+ In addition to logging errors, display them on the page
++ Turn on all error reporting
-+ Connect to a *local* database
++ Connect to a local, development database
 + Route outgoing mail through a service like [MailTrap.io](https://mailtrap.io/)

-On the flip side, you also have your application running on a live server, which you would define as a `production` environment.
-This environment may have different needs from the local environment, for example:
+On the flip side, you also have your application running on a live server, which you would define as a `production` environment that may have these specific configuration needs:

-+ Don't display any errors on the page
++ Turn off all error reporting to the page
 + Connect to a *live* database
-+ Send out going mail using a service like [SendGrid](https://sendgrid.com/)
++ Send outgoing mail using a service like [SendGrid](https://sendgrid.com/)

 `local` and `production` are the two most common environments, but you may have other ones as well: